7 ingredients and 5 minutes are all it takes to make these easy Cookie Dough Overnight Oats. Perfect as a healthy breakfast or on-the-go snack!

 - Add wet ingredients and mix thoroughly until combined.

-- Divide mixture between two bowls/storage containers and cover each.
+- Divide mixture between bowls/storage containers and cover.

 - Store in fridge overnight until ready to eat.
 Enjoy!